mogu-lab/probabilistic-foundations-of-ml/policies.md

 **Laptop.** You will need a laptop for the class.
 If you don't own a laptop, please reach out to [Wellesley's long-term laptop loan program](https://www1.wellesley.edu/lts/techsupport/borrowequip) to request one.
 If you run into any trouble there, let the instructor know.

+## Computer Science Department Guidelines

+All members of this course's community---students and course staff---are expected to follow the [CS department guidelines](https://docs.google.com/document/d/1c8f8XsU1PlKnTT5wvnbDX_vFG16-JbYGjQb_M0G2Lko/edit?usp=sharing), which are designed to create a positive and productive learning environment.
+These guidelines emphasize respect, integrity, inclusivity, and transparency, ensuring that our department prepares students to lead in a world shaped by computation and data.
+For a detailed description of these principles and guidelines on attendance, timeliness, respect for others, exam policies, and how to share your thoughts with us, please refer to the [guidelines](https://docs.google.com/document/d/1c8f8XsU1PlKnTT5wvnbDX_vFG16-JbYGjQb_M0G2Lko/edit?usp=sharing).

 ## Accessibility and Disability